bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 Listing 1 is a straight forward implementation of Leapfrog combined with a simple acceptance step.
 An optimization is done on line 23 to combine the two half momentum steps from Equation 35 and 37.
-In the Leapfrog algorithm, every half momentum step except the first and last can be combined into a full step.
 A bit of the magic is hidden behind the potential and gradient of the potential function but those depend fully on your target distribution so it can't be helped.

 It's not obvious that the above algorithm would be correct, particularly the acceptance step, which we simply stated without much reasoning.
 We'll examine